EricTrainingRev/240701-JWA-Gen-AI/Study Guides/Test Mentality.md

     - if logged in then I should be sent to the homepage
     - if not logged in then I should be sent back to the login page

-## Dynamic Testing
-- verifying software meets requirements during execution of the application
-    - most testing can be classified as Dynamic Testing

 ## Static Testing
-- verifying software meets quality standard practices before code execution
+- validating software meets quality standard practices before code execution
     - comments are present where needed
     - privileged information is not hard coded into application
     - best practices are implemented
     - etc.
-- This process is often facilitated by linting software, but also by manual review of the code base before Dynamic Testing is done
+- This process is often facilitated by linting software, but also by manual review of the code base

+# Test Roles

+## Test Manager
+- similar to a team lead, a Test Manager coordinates between the testing team and others working on the software
+- depending on the team setup, a Test Manager can also be a development team lead
+    - a team practicing Agile development may do both development and testing

+## Tester
+- an individual in charge of verifying and validating software functionality and requirements
+- this can be unique position, or it can be combined with a developer position

+## Tester/Developer Independence
+- quality is the job of everyone, but the roles we play in maintaining quality can change
+    - Testers approach the software with a pessimistic mindset
+        - "this application has defects, and it is my job to find them"
+    - developers approach the software with an optimistic mindset
+        - "this application works, and I need to continue building on top of it"
+- when the role of tester and developer are separated it is important to remember the two are working towards a common goal: deploying a fully functional and failure free application to end users

+## Stakeholders and Business Analysts
+- Stakeholders are whoever or whatever owns the software you are working on
+    - Product Owner is the term for whoever is the point of contact between the dev/test team and stakeholder
+- Business Analysts are individuals that help facilitate communication between developers, testers, managers, stakeholders, and product owners
+    - they tend to have both technical and business knowledge that helps them communicate effectively between the various parties

 # Test Documents